data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-1-choose-stack.md

   + **N** stands for *Node.js*, which runs *JavaScript* as a server-side programming language.

-Else if you're feeling adventurous, try the *MEEN Stack*:
+Else if you're feeling adventurous, try a *MEEN Stack*:

   + **M** stands for *MongoDB*, which is a key-value (noSQL) data store.
   + **E** stands for *Express.js*, a *Node.js* web server and application framework.